wazo-platform/wazo-platform.org/content/uc-doc/system/wazo-auth/stock_plugins.md

 `user_email_attribute` (optional)

-:   the attribute to match with the Wazo user\'s email (default: mail)
+:   the attribute to match with the Wazo user's email (default: mail)

 `bind_dn` (optional)